100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Origins Available: English, Scottish
+Origins Available: English

 The Dunbar surname is derived from the name of the Barony of Dunbar on the North Sea coast near Edinburgh.
 The place name comes from the Gaelic words "dłn," meaning "a fort," and "barr," meaning "top," or "summit."

 Spelling variations of this family name include: Dunbar, Dunbarr and others.

 This web page shows only a small excerpt of our Dunbar research.
-Another 243 words (17 lines of text) covering the years 1291, 1320, 1435, 1465, and 1530 are included under the topic Early Dunbar History in all our PDF Extended History products.
+Another 347 words (25 lines of text) covering the years 1291, 1320, 1435, 1465, 1530, 1797 and are included under the topic Early Dunbar History in all our PDF Extended History products

 More information is included under the topic Early Dunbar Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
-Another 216 words (15 lines of text) about their life in Ireland
+Another 149 words (11 lines of text) about their life in Ireland

 Some of the first settlers of this family name were: